Transporting causal effects from a randomized trial without "transportability:" a case study of political advertising during U.S. elections: Discussion and future work

-This paper proposes to use transfer learning with sensitivity analysis to address whether running a digital ad campaign against Trump is effective in changing voter turnout in PA for the 2024 U.S. presidential elections.
-While not ideal compared to running a randomized trial during the 2024 election, the proposed approach is considerably cheaper as it leverages existing, large-scale experimental data from \cite{aggarwal20232} and uses sensitivity analysis to account for shifts in context and voter demographics between elections.
-We present two estimation procedures for the TATE, one based on outcome regression (OR) modeling with bootstrapped CIs (i.e., the recommended procedure) and another based on the EIF.
-For each procedure, we show that it leads to consistent estimates of the TATE and asymptotically valid $1-\alpha$ CIs; see Section \ref{supp.sec:sim} of the Appendix for a simulation study that corroborates the theoretical conclusions empirically.
-Finally, inspired by ideas from design sensitivity, we present a calibration procedure based on partitioning the source population and use it to generate a set of reference magnitudes of the sensitivity parameters.
+This paper proposes a framework to study the TATE based on transfer learning with sensitivity analysis.
+We present two estimation procedures for the TATE, one based on OR with bootstrapped CIs (i.e., the recommended procedure) and another based on the EIF.
+For each procedure, we show that it leads to consistent estimates of the TATE and asymptotically valid CIs.
+Finally, inspired by ideas from design sensitivity, we present a calibration procedure based on partitioning the source population and use it to generate a set of reference magnitudes of the sensitivity parameters for the sensitivity analysis.
+We use the framework to address whether running \citet{aggarwal20232}'s digital ad campaign against Trump is effective in changing voter turnout in Georgia for the 2020 U.S.\ presidential election.

-The analyses based on the OR estimator and the EIF estimator were similar, but not identical.
-Specifically, the subgroup analysis based on the EIF estimator was identical to that in Section \ref{subsec:cate.pa} except the effect is insensitive in the negative direction for non-female voters living in rural areas with more than 80\% having Bachelor's degree or higher.
-The county-by-county analysis based on the EIF estimator yielded no significant results under transportability.
-After calibration, the analysis based on the EIF estimator produced three more counties sensitive for a positive effect and 34 fewer counties sensitive for a negative effect than those in Section \ref{sec:pa}.
-However, the sensitive counties follow the same trend with respect to percentage of votes for Trump in 2020; see Section \ref{supp.sec:pa} of the Appendix.
-We remark that the widths of the CIs from the EIF estimator and those from the OR estimator did not uniformly dominate each other.

-One major reason for the difference between the EIF estimator and the OR estimator is due to the numerical instability from estimating the density ratio $w(\v)$, one of the four nuisance functions in the EIF estimator.
-The density ratio is difficult to estimate when the positivity condition (i.e., Assumption \ref{assump:pos.s}) is nearly violated in finite sample and this was the case for less-populated counties in PA.
-Importantly, an unstable estimate of the density ratio leads to less robust ``extrapolation'' of the source population into the target population.
-Given these concerns in our data and the discreteness of $\mathcal{X}$, we decided to present our findings based on the OR estimator.